Germanwings Flight 9525: Compensation and litigation

-Commemorative
+Memorials

 Shortly after the crash, a memorial stone in memory of the victims was erected near the crash site in Le Vernet.
 The following month, about 1,400 relatives of victims, senior politicians, rescue workers, and airline employees attended a memorial service at Cologne Cathedral.
 The parents of Andreas Lubitz were invited to the service but did not attend.

 The remains of 15 of the 16 school children and their two teachers arrived in their home town of Haltern for burial two months after the crash.
 Residents held white roses as the hearses passed the children's school, where 18 trees—one for each victim—had been planted as a memorial.
 In Düsseldorf on the same day, the remains of 44 of the 72 German victims arrived for burial.
 Errors on the victims' death certificates had caused a delay.
+The local branch of the German Life Saving Association in Haltern named two of their rescue boats after two of the victims who were members of it.

 In September 2017, a sculpture called Sonnenkugel ("Sunsphere") was installed at the site of the crash.
 The sculpture consists of 149 gold-coloured aluminium plates which form a sphere around a crystal-shaped column.
 The column holds 149 wooden spheres, which in turn hold personal mementos provided by the victims' family members.

-Second anniversary
+On 24 March 2025, the tenth anniversary of the crash, memorial services were held in France, Germany, and Spain.
+To mark the anniversary, German public broadcaster ARD released a four-part true-crime documentary in German entitled "Der Germanwings-Absturz" ('The Germanwings Crash').

+Lubitz family response

-The Lubitz family held a press conference on 24 March 2017, two years after the crash.
-Lubitz's father said the family did not accept the official investigative findings that Andreas Lubitz deliberately caused the crash or that he had been depressed at the time.
+The Lubitz family held a press conference on 24 March 2017, two years to the day after the crash.
+Lubitz's father, Günter Lubitz, said the family did not accept the official investigative findings that Andreas Lubitz deliberately caused the crash or that he had been depressed at the time.
 Aviation journalist Tim van Beveren published a report which asserted that Lubitz could have fallen unconscious, that the cockpit door lock had malfunctioned on previous flights, and that potentially dangerous turbulence had been reported in the area on the day of the crash.
 Van Beveren had been commissioned by the family and was present at the press conference.
 The timing of the press conference by Lubitz's father, on the anniversary of the crash, was criticised by families of the victims, who were holding their own remembrances on that day.